NaveenKS/Gesture-Recognition/README.md

 Gesture-Recognition
 ===================
-This project was done as a part of MIT media labs workshop held in India
+This project was done as a part of MIT media labs workshop held in India.

+Programming Language:

+Python

 Descrition: